W4KRL/IoT-Kits-Firmware/README.md

-# IoT_Kits_Distribution
+# IoT-Kits-Firmware
 This is a set of firmware sketches for the **IoT Kits©** solar-powered, wireless weather stations.
 They will work with either the single-board or stacked kits available from [https://W4KRL.com/IoT-Kits](https://w4krl.com/iot-kits/).

 There are four sketches for now.
 Two MQTT sketches are under development:
-- **D1M-WX1_Calibration** - Use this to verify your Arduino/ESP8266 software and to calibrate the analog-to-digital converter in the weather station
+1. **D1M-WX1_Calibration** - Use this to verify your Arduino/ESP8266 software and to calibrate the analog-to-digital converter in the weather station
-- **D1M-WX1_IoT_REST** - Posts data to ThingSpeak Internet of Things (IoT) service using the REST API
+2. **D1M-WX1_IoT_REST** - Posts data to ThingSpeak Internet of Things (IoT) service using the REST API
-- **D1M-WX1_APRS_REST** - Posts data to APRS-IS and to ThingSpeak using REST
+3. **D1M-WX1_APRS_REST** - Posts data to APRS-IS and to ThingSpeak using REST
-- **D1M-Display-APRS_Manual** - Displays weather station data from your APRS-IS feed.
+4. **D1M-Display-APRS_Manual** - Displays weather station data from your APRS-IS feed.
 Uses manual configuration rather than WiFiManager config.
 - D1M-WX1_IoT_MQTT - *TO BE DEVELOPED* - Posts data to ThingSpeak using MQTT
 - D1M-WX1_APRS_MQTT - *TO BE DEVELOPED* - Posts data to APRS and to ThingSpeak using MQTT